Report Snapping Turtles

 Caution: Snapping turtles can be large and aggressive - always keep your distance.

-If you find an alligator snapping turtle
+Front profile of an alligator snapping turtle

 Snapping turtles can be large and aggressive.
 Take photos from a respectful distance, but try to capture the details of the head.
 When we confirm that you've found an alligator snapping turtle, a trained, knowledgeable volunteer will contact you and will come out to take measurements, insert a microchip, and will release it into the nearest natural waterbody.
 In some cases, they may have to transport turtles to a centralized location for processing.